 A separate attribute from refresh rate though similar in the fact that it deals with panel performance and achieving the smoothest transitions in video or graphics.

-Response rate in a monitor refers to the specific speed in which the individual pixels can display a change in color, and this is measured in milliseconds or ms.
+Response rate refers to the specific speed in which the individual pixels can display a change in color (aka pixel response time), and this is measured in milliseconds or ms.

-Too long of a response time results in a screen artifact called ghosting which is not ideal in a gaming environment that relies on fast motion.
+Too long of a response time results in a screen artifact called ghosting which is not ideal in an environment that relies on fast-paced gaming.

 As a general rule of thumb, the response time should be 5ms or less for an optimal gaming experience although some hardcore gamers swear by ultra-fast response times like 1 or 2 ms.